haiku/website/content/guides/virtualizing/vmware-workstation.md

 tags = []
 +++

 For Google Code In 2019, Zotyamester created a [video on how to install Haiku in VMware Workstation](http://haiku-files.org/files/media/GCI-2019_VMware-Workstation_Zotyamester.mp4) [59 MiB].
-From GCI 2017, there's a video by Max Levchuk for [VMware ESXi](http://haiku-files.org/files/media/GCI-2017_VmWare-esxi_Max-Levchuk.mkv) [5 MiB].

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
 Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.